Structural Stability Hypothesis of Dual Unitary Quantum Chaos: Setting

 Our aim is to characterise the spectral statistics of the Floquet operator~\eqref{eq:evolutionoperator} for generic choices of the local gates.
 Namely, we want to understand the general features of the distribution of the eigenvalues of $\mathbb U$, i.e., \be {\rm spect}[\mathbb U]= \{e^{i \varphi_j};\,j=1,2\ldots,2^{2L}\}\,, \ee where the \emph{quasienergies} $\varphi_j$ can be taken in $[0,2\pi)$.
 To this end we compute the spectral form factor (SFF)

 which measures spectral correlations over arbitrary distance and, over the last few years, has emerged as the standard spectral-correlation measure in extended systems, see, e.g., Refs.~\cite{kos2018many, chan2018spectral, bertini2018exact, friedman2019spectral, suntajs2020quantum, bertini2021random, moldgalya2021spectral, suntajs2021spectral, garratt2021local, garratt2021manybody, bertini2022exactspectral, shivam2023many, chan2022many, suntajs2023localization}.
 Here $\mathbb{E}[\cdot]$ denotes an expectation value over an ensemble of similar systems, which we conveniently generate by taking the local gates $v_x, u_x$ in Eq.~\eqref{eq:localgates} to be independent and identically-distributed random matrices (equivalently one can take the angles $\{\boldsymbol \theta_x, \boldsymbol \eta_x\}$ to be i.i.d.\ random).
 The specific distribution of $\{v_x, u_x\}$ is irrelevant for the discussion below, and we will make a concrete choice when discussing the parameterisation used in our numerical studies (cf. Sec.~\ref{sec:numerics}).
 Introducing the average allows us to filter out the system-specific details and obtain a universal result which is expected to only depend on gross properties of the system.
+Note that the SFF is not self averaging~\cite{prange1997the}, therefore without disorder averaging one should not expect universal results (see, e.g., Refs.~\cite{pineda2007universal}).
+We expect our results to apply for any finite --- no matter how small --- magnitude of disorder in the thermodynamic limit.

 Specifically, in ergodic systems the SFF is expected to take a universal form that coincides with that observed in random matrices of the same size.
 The specific random-matrix ensemble to compare with depends on the anti-unitary symmetries of the Floquet operator (e.g.\ time reversal symmetry).
 In the generic case of no anti-unitary symmetries, which is the one of interest here, the relevant prediction is that of Dyson's {\em Circular Unitary Ensemble} (CUE), which reads as~\cite{mehta1991random,haake2001quantum}

 showing a characteristic ramp-like shape.
 On the other hand, whenever the system is strongly non-ergodic (e.g.\ integrable, or localised) the energy levels are expected to be statistically independent.
 This means that the SFF should reproduce the Poissonian-distribution result \be K_{\rm Poisson}(t,L) = 2^{2L}\,. \ee